 - Final: between the winners of Qualifiers 1 and 2.

-IPL 2023 New Rules: BCCI introduced Impact Player Rule in IPL 2023 season and bring up a major change in IPL history.
+IPL Team Captains 2024: BCCI introduced the Impact Player Rule in the IPL 2023 season and brought up a major change in IPL history.
 Apart from this, the tournament will follow the last edition’s rules.
-Following are the details of the IPL 2023 rules:
+Following are the details of the IPL 2024 rules:

 - In Playoffs/Final: If Super Over or subsequent Super Overs can’t be completed due to some reason then the team that has finished higher in the league will be declared as the winner.

 What is Impact Player Rule